-- Makes it easier for customers to understand and use the information shared. - Helps businesses avoid costly mistakes due to misunderstandings. - Saves staff time and resources spent answering questions and providing explanations. - Helps build trust between customers and businesses.
-(2) (3)
+- Makes it easier for customers and clients, especially those who are English-language learners, to understand and use the information shared. - Makes the content easier to accurately translate and helps nonprofits reach and better serve different communities. - Helps nonprofits avoid costly mistakes due to misunderstandings. - Saves staff time and resources spent answering questions and providing explanations. - Helps build trust between nonprofits and their customers and clients.

-According to the National Literacy Institute, 54% of American adults read below a 6th-grade level.
-(4) Plain language is typically written at a reading level between 6th and 8th grade when writing for the general public.
+According to the National Literacy Institute, 54% of American adults read below a 6th-grade level.(4) Plain language is typically written at a reading level between 6th and 8th grade when writing for the general public.
 Being direct and plainspoken does not mean talking down to an audience; it means clear communication.

 When a specific audience has more specialized knowledge, using industry jargon and more complex language is okay.
 Plain language documents for culturally, linguistically, or cognitively diverse populations should be written at or below a 5th-grade level.
 This level of plain language is referred to as "Easy Read."
 (5)